 Bangladesh has cut poverty in half since 2000, but social development has not been uniform.
-Many of the 40 million people still living in poverty live in communities subjected to geographic, economic and social isolation.
+Over 41.7 million people are still living in extreme poverty and one in four people across Bangladesh live in multi-dimensional poverty.

 57%